 Written by Jess Raubenheimer-Free

 Note: This article includes references to naturopath treatment for fertility.
 You should always check with your own naturopath/doctor before trialing any treatments, natural or otherwise.
-It also includes affiliate links.
-If you choose to make a purchase, we may make a commission at no extra cost to you.

 The journey to motherhood is different for all of us.
 For my husband and I it was a long road, but not one that got to the stage of being unbearable, as I know is the case for so many other women.